TaitoUnited/minimal-template/README.md

 # minimal-template

 Minimal project template for Taito CLI.
+It includes support for version control (git hooks, taito version control commands, semantic-release), CI/CD, links, and npm.
+It also provides some documentation templates (README.md, DEVELOPMENT.md).

 You can create a new project from this template by running `taito project create: minimal-template`.

 [//]: # (TEMPLATE NOTE END)
 # Project title